Skip to content

 Collaborative technology workspace

-The multi-step infrastructure development workflow.
+The multi-step platform engineering workflow.

 • Nodes: agent-step, gate, subagent-fan-out, validation